George William Allibone ran The Houston Wellness Clinic in Houston, TX.

 But chronic Lyme disease is not Lyme disease at all, and it’s easy to get a false diagnosis if you want one.

-Allibone makes several dubious claims about the efficacy of HBOT (Hyperbaric oxygen therapy), which he sells at his clinic.
+Allibone made several dubious claims about the efficacy of HBOT (Hyperbaric oxygen therapy), which he sold at his clinic.
 For example, he states “Due to the high concentration of oxygen in the tissues that occurs with HBOT, the Lyme spirochete, which is micro-aerophilic, is debilitated.”
 There is no compelling evidence to support this claim.